amarendraprakash/Prediction-Of-Admission-In-Engineering-College-Mini-Project-/README.md

 #### Jaiprakash LJ

 ## Description
 The model leverages features such as GRE Score, TOEFL Score, University Rating, SOP, LOR, CGPA, and Research experience to predict the probability of admission.
-The dataset used for training contains 400 entries with these features.
+The dataset used for training contains 200 entries with these features.
 The model employs regression techniques to provide a probability score and can also be used for binary classification (admitted or not) based on a threshold.
 Usage
 You can download and use this project for educational or personal purposes.
 The repository includes:

-A Jupyter notebook (Admission.ipynb) with the data analysis and model training.
+A Python script (Admission.py) that includes data preprocessing, model training, and a GUI for predictions.
 The dataset (college_admission_prediction.csv) used for training the model.
-Instructions to run the model and make predictions.
+Instructions to run the script and make predictions.

 ## To use the model:

 Clone or download the repository.
-Install the required dependencies (listed in the notebook).
+Install the required dependencies.
-Run the Jupyter notebook to train the model and make predictions.
+Run the Python script to train the model and make predictions.

 Feel free to modify the code or dataset to suit your needs!